 Winter hiking gains you access to a whole new world of scenery and experieinces.
 Peaks you saw in the summer will look totally different when they’re frozen and covered in snow.
 Busy 3 season trails become low traffic and quiet retreats.
 It’s an unforgettable experience to challenge your body and mind in harsh conditions.
 So have fun, stay safe, and enjoy.
 I hope this post helps someone out there!

-Some Beginner Winter Peaks in the Whites
+Beginner Winter Adventures in the White Mountains

 Here’s a few great hikes to start your winter season with.